 Note: This article focuses on software solutions.
 The usage of these tools requires some understanding of the involved bioinformatics methods.
-You have to able to interpret the results properly and be to spot data analysis issues yourself.
+You have to be able to interpret the results properly and spot data analysis issues yourself.
 The alternative is to rely on NGS analysis services offered by bioinformatics providers or sequencing providers, which will not be discussed here.

 The first important decision usually is whether you are willing to use, or maybe prefer to use, a cloud-based solution for your data analysis.
 The obvious benefit of having both computation and data in the cloud is that you do not have to take care of local computing and storage resources yourself - which of course only works when all the data and needed workflows are available in the cloud.
-Also pay attention to existing organizational policies that might put any cloud-based solution out of question for you.
+Also pay attention to existing organizational policies that might put any cloud-based solution out of the question for you.

 The following infographic gives an overview over the different solutions which will be described in more detail below.
 We have also indicated in that picture how these solutions, in our opinion, differ in two important aspects.
-Firstly, IT/technical difficulty describes the level of expertise in IT and NGS bioinformatics needed to setup these systems and using them to get to reliable results.
-Secondly, biological analysis possibilities refers to the extend and flexibility of the solution to answer also particular (off-the-shelf) biological questions.
+Firstly, IT/technical difficulty describes the level of expertise in IT and NGS bioinformatics needed to setup these systems and in using them to get to reliable results.
+Secondly, biological analysis possibilities refers to the extent and flexibility of the solution to answer also particular (off-the-shelf) biological questions.
 The second point is important, as an analysis oftentimes is not finished after one single step, e.g. the result of a DNA variant calling is itself not sufficient but needs to be enriched with biomedical information.

 Today, this can safely be considered as the default solution for analyzing NGS data: combine available open-source bioinformatics tools with your own scripts, in order to implement a custom workflow for your current data analysis problem.
 Luckily there is quite a number of NGS-related bioinformatics tools (read aligners, variant callers, adapter trimmers, etc.) out there.
 With a good understanding of the algorithms, specifications and characteristics of every single tool, one can develop a solution for almost all tasks.
 Tailor these to your infrastructure and batch processing systems as needed.

 These standalone desktop applications offer a broad range of biological data analysis and visualization features.
 Their main advantage is user-friendliness.
-These all-in-one bioinformatics suites allow you to do both, secondary analysis and various downstream analysis tasks using the same graphical user interface.
+These all-in-one bioinformatics suites allow you to do both secondary analysis and various downstream analysis tasks using the same graphical user interface.
 But, as for all local software solutions, their ability to deal with NGS data is limited to the processing power of the computer the software is running on.
-Compared to the freedom of DIY pipelines, you are limited to the tasks the workbench solution offers.
+Compared to the freedom of DIY pipelines, you are limited to the tasks the workbench solution offer.